 Our group woke up this morning at 5:30am to catch a 6:00am cab to the bus station.

-Instead of the one close by to the train station that’s listed in Lonely Planet that would take us to Swaziland, our cab drivers opted instead for the station called “Junta”, which is about a few miles southeast from Maputo (according to our taxi drivers, the one listed in Lonely Planet is closed at the time of posting).
+Instead of the one close by to the train station that’s listed in Lonely Planet that would take us to Swaziland, our cab drivers opted at the last minute instead for the station called “Junta“, which is about a few miles southeast from Maputo (according to our taxi drivers, the one listed in Lonely Planet is closed at the time of posting).

 Asking around for the bus to Swaziland, we were directed to a minibus/van that would only leave once it was filled (10 passengers).